List of 2.5 Dimensional Seduction episodes

 2.5 Dimensional Seduction is an anime television series based on the manga series of the same name by Yu Hashimoto.
 Originally announced on December 10, 2022, it was produced by J.C.Staff and directed by Hideki Okamoto, with scripts written by Takao Yoshioka, character designs handled by Tomoyuki Shitaya, and music composed by Hiroaki Tsutsumi.
 The series aired from July 5 to December 13, 2024, on Tokyo MX and other networks.
 For the first cour, the opening theme song is "Shutter Chance" (シャッターチャンス, Shattāchansu), performed by Meychan, while the ending theme song is "Watch Me", performed by Kaori Maeda and Akari Kitō as their respective characters.
 For the second cour, the opening theme song is "Tsugihagi no Tsubasa" (ツギハギの翼), performed by Soraru, while the ending theme song is "Release Sigh", performed by Kaori Maeda, Akari Kitō, Sayumi Suzushiro and Sayumi Watabe as their respective characters.
 Sentai Filmworks licensed the series in North America, Australia and British Isles for streaming on Hidive.

-Following the airing of the final episode, a second season was announced.
+Following the airing of the final episode of the first season, a second season was announced.